chazhyseni/chazhyseni/content/home/demo.md

   # Background image.
   image = "sApps.jpg"  # Name of image in `static/img/`.
-  image_darken = 0.5  # Darken the image?
+  image_darken = 0.35  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
-  text_color_light = true
+  text_color_light = false

 [design.spacing]
   # Customize the section spacing.
 Order is top, right, bottom, left.